ivanpierre/lambda-ws-c/README.md

 Well, it will be when all the data types will be implemented.

-But the BIG difficulty, is managing the memory, when we don't have an embedded garbage collector... :D
+But the BIG difficulty, is managing the memory, even if we dont use a real garbage collector.

 ## Licence
 For now Eclipse Public License - v 1.0